How Can I Find Support For Schizophrenia?

 Positive schizophrenia symptoms often affect an individual’s thought patterns and behaviors.
 They are sometimes referred to as psychotic symptoms and can include those listed below:

 Schizophrenia support groups may offer a way to connect with other individuals experiencing this disorder.
 These groups may hold meetings in a variety of formats, such as in person, through video chats, via messenger groups, or through online forums.
-Support groups may be an effective way for individuals with schizophrenia to socialize and learn new coping techniques.
-It may also be beneficial to research family support groups, which can provide support to family members of an individual with schizophrenia.
+Groups may be an effective way for individuals with schizophrenia to socialize and learn new coping techniques.
+Researching family support groups may also be beneficial, as they can provide assistance to family members of an individual with schizophrenia.

 One way to find support groups may be through the National Alliance on Mental Illness (NAMI).
 NAMI offers a tool to find local mental health support programs that may be helpful.
 This tool can provide the name of the group, where it is located, and the date, time, and format of the meeting.